91175 Boy Sailor 1st Class Stanley Austin, Royal Navy

 Joining the Little Gaddesden Scouts 8

-In August 1914, 11 year old Stan joined the Little Gaddesden Scout Troop as a member of the Lion Patrol, whose Patrol Leader Frank (Francis E H J) Johnson promptly left to serve with the Herts Yeomanry.
+In August 1914, 11 year old Stan joined the Little Gaddesden Scout Troop as a member of the Lion Patrol, whose Patrol Leader Frank (Henry F.) Johnson promptly left to serve with the Herts Yeomanry.
 The Scouts met at the Armoury, at 27 Little Gaddesden, the home of their Scout Master, Harry Temple.
 Miss Bridget Talbot was their President and Mr Humphrey Talbot their Treasurer.

 Scout Camp 1914 8